The History of the Rosenau Family

 To this date, it is not entirely clear whether he was murdered or whether he ended his own life.
 To read about the exact sequence of events at that time, please refer to the History of the house at Nuernberger Strasse 4.

-For a long time, we were not been able to find survivors of the Rosenau family.
-We just knew, that brother Samuel emigrated to Palestine, and that his daughters and their families went to the United States or to England.
+For a long time, we were not able to find survivors of the Rosenau family.
+It was however known that brother Samuel had emigrated to Palestine, and that his daughters and their families went to the United States or to England.

-In the city archives, the only record is the sale of the house on May 28th, 1935 to the attorney Michael Amrhein.
+In the city archives, there is the record of the sale of the house on May 28th, 1935 to the lawyer Michael Amrhein.
 As early as 1915, Mr. Amrhein had opened his law office at Burgstallstrasse 2.
 He now moved his office to Burgstallstrasse 7.
 His granddaughter Karin Albert resides in the United States and is married there to a Jewish man.
 In a letter to us, she recalls the stories about her grandfather she was told as a child.

 'He was a popular attorney, a member of the city council, and a known opponent of the Nazis.
 He had many friends in the Jewish community ...
 My mother often told us children that during the 20’s and 30’s, Jews frequently came to him for advice.
 That after 1933, he only reluctantly greeted people in public with the „German greeting“, and then only in the sequence „Gruess Gott, Good Morning, Heil Hitler“ or something like that.
 That my grandmother lived in huge fear of him being arrested and taken away to Dachau, etc. Stories like these fascinated me and evoked a certain pride, even if I couldn’t understand why he wasn’t more of a hero and didn’t display enough courage to defend his friends openly.'

 This is what Mrs. Albert told us about the ownership change of the house: